 Although exploring the myriad temples is the main reason to visit Bagan, there are a couple of places within the surrounding region that are also worth seeking out.

 Mount Popa is a place of pilgrimage for those who worship the ‘nat’ (spirit beings).
-The famous Popa Taung Kalat is a towering 2,418ft volcanic plug crowned with a gilded Buddhist temple, which is accessed by 777 steps on the mountain’s lower flank.
-Taung Ma-gyi (Mother Mountain), or Mount Popa as it was previously known, refers to the 4,980ft extinct volcano on which Popa Taung Kalat stands.
+The famous Popa Taung Kalat, now officially known as Mount Popa, is a towering 2,418ft volcanic plug crowned with a gilded Buddhist temple.
+The summit is accessed by 777 steps on the mountain’s lower flank.
+Taung Ma-gyi (Mother Mountain) refers to the 4,980ft extinct volcano that looms nearby.

 Getting to Mount Popa